ChandanieT/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/kHcwEeN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Ticket issue was resolved by coordinating by the IT Support team doing an update on the adobe.
+Ticket issue was resolved by updating adobe by the IT Support team.
 The ticket status was changed to "resolved", which will closed the ticket.
 </p>
 <br />